alphagov/xgovctf/GettingStarted.md

 	python3 api_manager.py -v achievements load achievements/*.json

-Assuming you store all of your achievements in the `api/achievements` folder.
+This assumes that you store all of your achievements in the `api/achievements` folder.
 As always, you will need to run `devploy` for your changes to take effect.

 ### <a name="achievements-removing"></a> Removing Achievements

 Achievements must be removed directly from the database.
 To remove all of the achievements, perform the following steps:

 1. Run `mongo pico`
-2. In the mongo terminal, run `db.achievements.remove()`
+2. In the MongoDB terminal, run `db.achievements.remove()`
+3. In the MongoDB terminal, run `db.earned_acheivements.remove()`

 ## <a name="competitiondata"></a> Working with Competition Data

 There is currently no web interface for competition organizers.
-This means that in order to access non-public data about the competition, you will need to directly call the relevant api endpoint in Python or communicate with the Mongo database directly.
+This means that in order to access non-public data about the competition, you will need to directly call the relevant API endpoint in Python or communicate with the MongoDB database directly.

 ### <a name="competitiondata-api"></a> Running API Commands Directly